MariamKhubashvilii/Wemo-Check/README.md

-# DRIP — Your AI Wardrobe Stylist
+# Wemo Check — Your AI Wardrobe Stylist

 A local Streamlit app that manages your wardrobe and suggests outfits based on vibes and weather.